North Staffordshire Railway: Parliamentary approval and construction

 Construction work went ahead under the supervision of the consulting engineer, George Parker Bidder.
 By February 1847 there were 1,318 men and 60 horses working between Macclesfield and Colwich and they had removed 80000 cuyd of earth, driven 843 yd of tunnel heading and erected 12000 yd yards of fencing.

-On 2 July 1847 the North Staffordshire Railway Act was passed.
+On 2 July 1847 the North Staffordshire Railway Act 1847 (10 & 11 Vict. c. cviii) was passed.
 This act was necessary was because of problems encountered with the construction of the Crewe branch.
 The opportunity was taken to authorise several other deviations and small branches.
 It also consolidated the previous acts and importantly, forced the NSR to ensure that all lines were completed by specifying that ordinary dividends were not to exceed 5% until the Churnet Valley and Willington lines had been opened.

 Work continued apace and by 3 April 1848 the first freight trains were run.
 Passenger services started on 17 April 1848 and the first passenger train left the temporary station at Wheildon Road, Stoke, hauled by locomotive No. 1 Dragon, heading for a temporary station at Norton Bridge on the London and North Western Railway (LNWR).
 The opening of the line gave the Potteries a railway link with Birmingham and London which made it an instant success with the public.
 Profits for the first two months were £1,668, "exceeding expectations".

-The remaining lines under the original Acts were opened in stages but all were completed and open by the end of 1852 when the Stoke to Newcastle and Newcastle to Knutton sections opened.
+The remaining lines under the original acts were opened in stages but all were completed and open by the end of 1852 when the Stoke to Newcastle and Newcastle to Knutton sections opened.
 A few months after the opening of the first line, the imposing permanent station in Winton Square, Stoke was opened on 9 October 1848.
 Stoke station then became the headquarters of the NSR.